LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Now using the triangle inequality and Young's convolution inequality [4](#Young) gives
+Now, using the triangle inequality and Young's convolution inequality [4](#Young) gives

 <div>